-54.(1) The auditor must provide an audit report on the annual financial statements not more than one hundred and twenty (120) days after the fiscal year-end.

-(2) The auditor must conduct the audit of the annual financial statements in accordance with Canadian generally accepted auditing standards.
+- 58.(1) The auditor must provide an audit report on the annual financial statements referred to in section 53 not more than one hundred and twenty (120) days after the fiscal year-end. - (2) The separate annual financial statements respecting local revenues referred to in section 54 must be audited by the auditor at least once every calendar year.

-(3) The auditor must provide an audit report or a review engagement report on the special purpose reports referred to in section 51.
+- (3) The auditor must conduct the audit of the annual financial statements referred to in both sections 53 and 54 in accordance with Canadian generally accepted auditing standards. - (4) The auditor must provide an audit report or a review engagement report on the special purpose reports referred to in section 55.